Ask someone to share their hopes and dreams with you, and the odds are high they’ll include at least one or two travel goals on their list.

 Bring some of those amazing recipes and techniques back home with you to cook for your family.

-Do something you are afraid of
+Do something you are afraid to do

 I challenge myself annually to overcome a fear or to be more spontaneous.
 Whether it’s Bungee jumping, Skydiving, Swimming with sharks, pretend like you are on an episode of Fear Factor.